 Call for Papers

-The ACM conference on Advances in Financial Technologies (AFT) is a premier venue for presenting the
+The first ACM conference on Advances in Financial Technologies (AFT’19) aims to be a premier venue presenting the

 latest developments in technologies related directly and indirectly to novel financial infrastructure such as

 cryptocurrencies and their applications, blockchains, and exchanges.

 Papers may present advances in the theory, design, implementation, analysis, verification, or empirical evaluation and measurement of relevant systems.